Our Mission Statement

 - Ensure all policies and procedures and protocols are available, up to date and

-best practice followed at all times and ensure joint working with partners
+best practice followed at all times.

 environment with all equipment fit for purpose

 We hope that your visit to The Medical Centre will be as pleasant as possible.
-If you have any complaints, not resolved by our reception staff, please contact our office or practice manager, who will investigate and involve other members of the practice team to deal with your complaint and inform you of the outcome.
+If you have any complaints, not resolved by our reception staff, please contact our assistant practice manager, who will investigate and involve other members of the practice team to deal with your complaint and inform you of the outcome.
 Complaints must be made in writing, this allows us to keep a paper trail.

 Please use our 'in-house' procedure first as we can resolve most problems quickly and value the opportunity to talk through any difficulties experienced.
 We also value your comments and suggestions and have a suggestion box for this purpose.
 Remember you are always welcome to come to our Patient Participation Group (see next).